Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Federal student loans

-The Education and Workforce Committee’s plan would dramatically restructure the way students can borrow from the federal government for college, as well as make big changes to the popular Pell grant program.
-It is seeking to find about $330 billion worth of savings by limiting the federal role in the student borrowing process.
+The legislation would dramatically restructure the way students can borrow from the federal government for college, as well as make big changes to the popular Pell grant program.

-The measure would cap the total amount of federal aid a student can receive annually at the “median cost of college” and end economic hardship and unemployment deferments.
+The package, which CBO projects would save about $350 billion over a decade by limiting the federal role in the student borrowing process, would cap the total amount of federal aid a student can receive annually at the “median cost of college” and end economic hardship and unemployment deferments.
 Plus, it would bar loan servicers from temporarily suspending student loan payments for more than nine months over a two-year period.

-The committee is proposing alterations to the Pell grant program, including requiring students attend school at least half time and increasing the number of credit hours needed for full-time enrollment.
+The bill also calls for alterations to the Pell grant program, including requiring students attend school at least half time and increasing the number of credit hours needed for full-time enrollment.
 But it would expand eligibility for such grants for students enrolled in short-term workforce programs.

-And the measure would create “skin-in-the-game accountability” for colleges participating in the Direct Loan program by requiring them to reimburse the Department of Education for a portion of loans that aren’t fully repaid.
+And the legislation would create “skin-in-the-game accountability” for colleges participating in the Direct Loan program by requiring them to reimburse the Department of Education for a portion of loans that aren’t fully repaid.

 It would also establish a “Promise” program to provide colleges with performance-based grants of up to $5,000 per federal student aid recipient.
 The colleges must provide students with a guaranteed maximum total price for their program of study based on income and financial needs categories.
 The formula would reward institutions for strong earnings outcomes, low tuition, and enrollment and graduation of low-income students.